Elevate Data Center Performance with FS 200G InfiniBand HDR Solutions

 Q5: How many modulation methods are available for 200G transceivers?

 There are two modulation methods: PAM4 modulation and NRZ modulation.
-The 200G QSFP56 adopts 4x50G PAM4 modulation, while 200G QSFP-DD adopts 8x25G NRZ modulation.
+The 200G QSFP56 adopts 4x50G PAM4 modulation, while the 200G QSFP-DD adopts 8x25G NRZ modulation.

 You might be interested in